 Repurposing desktop ad and landing page creative isn’t enough; AdWords mobile PPC ads must make best use of your keywords and speak directly to mobile searchers.
-Learn more about optimizing mobile ads here, then use our free AdWords Landing Page Grader to make sure you’re creating effective landing pages that adhere to mobile PPC best practices.
+Learn more about optimizing mobile ads here, then use our tips on creating effective landing pages that adhere to mobile PPC best practices.

 We’ve analyzed millions in AdWords spend and compiled this list of mobile AdWords best practices based on the top performers across industries: